datopian/datahub/site/content/learn/deploy-to-gh-pages.md

-# Publishing data on Github using Portal.js and Github pages
+# Deploying data on Github using Portal.js and Github pages
 ---
 **Use Case:**
 ---
-You have some data in a Github repo and you'd like to publish it online using "portal" so that it is easy for others to view, explore and use.
+You have some data in a Github repo and you'd like to deploy it online using "portal" so that it is easy for others to view, explore and use.
 ---
-Here we show how you can use portal.js plus github actions to publish your dataset in minutes and keep it updated as you make changes.
+Here we show how you can use portal.js plus github actions to deploy your dataset in minutes and keep it updated as you make changes.

 The example focuses on the case of a [Frictionless dataset][fd] but it works for any dataset type supported by portal.js.